Great-Sun-Group/credex-core/README.md

 The credex ecosystem stores values in credcoin (CXX).
 In order to natively enable multi-denominational accounting, a CXXmultiplier value is stored alongside every CXX value.
 Both of these values are updated in every DCO so that the credex remains true to the face value in the denomination specified, and to other values stored in the ecosystem.
 A value expressed in CXX represents that value in relationship to every other value stored in the ecosystem.
 A value in CXX divided by its CXX multiplier expresses the value in the chosen denomination (face value).

 The system manages the balance between local truth (preserving the face value of contracts in their specified denomination) and global truth (adjusting all values relative to credcoin) through the daily rate and value adjustments in the DCO.

-This implementation creates a robust ecosystem that manages accounting processes across any denomination, clears debts automatically, and adjusts values dynamically.
+## Neo4j databases

+Credex-core runs on two neo4j databases.
+LedgerSpace is the shared ledger containing the full state of the credex ecosystem.
+SearchSpace contains only unredeemed credexes, and is optimized to find credloops.
+On every credloop found and cleared, ledgerSpace is updated accordingly

 ## Express.js server